harshit-sh/foot-fixtures/README.md

 foot-fixtures
 =============

-Prints league fixtures for clubs ( currently for Liverpool, Arsenal, Chelsea, Real Madrid, and Barcelona )
+Brings league fixtures for clubs to your terminal (currently for Liverpool, Arsenal, Chelsea, Real Madrid, and Barcelona)

-##Installing
+### Installation

 Use ```$ pip install foot-fixtures```

-##Usage
+### Usage

 1. ```codes``` : Prints club codes